-- Allow liens to be placed on the collateral securing the facility; - Enter into mergers with other entities; - · Conduct material transactions with our affiliates except on an arm's-length basis; and - Change the flag, class, or management of our vessels.
+- allow liens to be placed on the collateral securing the facility; - · enter into mergers with other entities; - conduct material transactions with our affiliates except on an arm's-length basis; and - change the flag, class, or management of our vessels.

-Our revolving credit facility agreement contains certain financial covenants including covenants requiring the Company to maintain a minimum tangible net worth, maximum leverage and minimum interest coverage and principal and interest coverage ratios.
+Our revolving credit facility agreement contains certain financial covenants including covenants requiring us to maintain a minimum tangible net worth, maximum leverage and minimum interest coverage and principal and interest coverage ratios.